KaitoTLex/KaitoTLex/README.md

 ## did, working, moving
 - I have worked on a arduino-based 8-bit cycling computer which is capable of logging cadence, speed changes through time, as well as distance.
 - I am currently working on a [TVC](https://en.wikipedia.org/wiki/Thrust_vectoring) rocket with a couple of friends.
-- I want to work on Meta-Rayban intelligent mixed-reality glasses, with subtitle features.
+- I want to build a RISC-V system capable of doing complex tasks and supports 64-bit computers.

 ## fluency
 - I have experience using low level languages such as C++, C, Fortran, Rust, and Cobol